zwettemaan/CRDT_UXP/mddocs/docs.md

 1. Do outward work in panel code.
 2. Do the final InDesign DOM pass in a bridged UXPScript launcher.
-3. Keep the top-level launcher free of `async` and `await` tokens.
+3. Keep the top-level launcher free of obvious async syntax.
 4. If the launcher uses CRDT Promise-based services, end with `crdtuxp.finalize()`.
 5. If you want fail-loud launcher inspection, run `wouldUXPScriptRunInAsyncMode()` on the exact launcher text before bridging it.
+The scan is intentionally rough and can be bypassed with `allowAsyncToken`.

 ## Historical Notes